Nottely Dam: Background and construction

 Before the completion of Nottely Dam, the upper Nottely River was a rugged gorge with several excellent potential sites for a hydroelectric dam.
 Several private entities—most notably the Southern States Power Company and Union Power Company—had bought up land along the river for future dam projects, but nothing ever materialized.
 After its creation in 1933, the Tennessee Valley Authority conducted an extensive survey of the Hiwassee watershed—which had been determined to be a major contributor to flooding in Chattanooga—and in 1940 completed Hiwassee Dam (a few miles downstream from the mouth of the Nottely).
 The outbreak of World War II in Europe in 1941 brought an emergency demand for electricity, which was needed to power aluminum production operations in East Tennessee.
 Nottely Dam (identified as the "Thompson Canyon site" in early reports), along with several other dam projects in the area, was authorized July 16, 1941.
 Work on the dam began the following day.

 The construction of Nottely Dam required the purchase of 7984 acre of land (most of it from Southern States Power and Union Power), 2485 acre of which had to be cleared.
 91 families and 21 mi of roads had to be relocated.
 The dam was initially built solely for flood storage, but was designed so that a generator could easily be added should the need for one arise.
 The dam was formed by building a rock and stone "crib" and lining the middle with earthen fill.
 The dam was built as quickly as possible in hopes of allowing its reservoir ample time to fill during the rainy winter months.
 The speed of its construction was aided by the use of rock-and-fill rather than concrete (the spillway was the only major section that required concrete) and the dam's relatively simple design, which was also employed at nearby Chatuge Dam.
 Since Nottely's reservoir would fill slowly and create mosquito-breeding environments, various precautions were taken to prevent malaria outbreaks.

 Nottely Dam was completed and its gates closed January 24, 1942.
 The project's final cost was just over $8 million.
 Throughout its early years, Nottely Dam was operated in conjunction with Hiwassee Dam and Chatuge Dam to allow maximum hydroelectric production at Hiwassee Dam.
 Nottely was outfitted with its own generator in the 1950s.
+In 1985, TVA raised Nottely Dam by 15 feet to accommodate higher rainfall.